 OR MERIDA SURPRISES WITH A SWEEPING RANGE OF COLONIAL ARCHITECTURE.

-ALERT: This was the last day I could walk properly without my foot ballooning up and being agonising That evening I would fall off my bathroom step and catastrophically injure my foot and ankle.
+ALERT: This was the last day I could walk properly, without my foot ballooning up and being agonising as that evening I would fall off my bathroom step and catastrophically injure my foot and ankle.
 After this fabulous walk I was condemned to the life of a limping cripple.
 This was my last casual stroll or indeed painless but stubborn continuing tour of magic Mexico.
 Foolhardy Old Bird continued until the bitter end (which would turn out to be Madrid) of this long and eventful Old Bird Saga, indeed an heroic Viking womans persistence for the greater good of other Old Birds.

 The Centre of white and bright…